8-Day Horse & Sheep Gathering Tour in Iceland | Highlands, Golden Circle, Snæfellsnes Peninsula & Whale Watching

 - Note that the itinerary may have to be rearranged to fit your arrival date and time better.

-- The itinerary is dependent upon road and weather conditions and so it may be altered if conditions are not favourable.
+- The itinerary depends on road and weather conditions, so it may be altered if conditions are not favorable.
 This includes optional activities as well.
-If extreme weather affects your travel plans, you will be notified and we will be our best to assist you with rearranging or booking other activities when applicable.
+If extreme weather affects your travel plans, you will be notified, and we will do our best to assist you with rearranging or booking other activities when applicable.

-- Some optional activities may need a valid driving licence, or you may need to send additional information to your travel agent.
+- Some optional activities may need a valid driving license, or you may need to send additional information to your travel agent.

 What to bring